Ejento/HtB-Mirai-WriteUp/README.md

 **Damn you James.
 What are you doing with my files?!?!**, _I screamed to my screen_.

 Anyway, let's take a moment and think about Unix OS.
-In Unix OS, we say that Everything is a file!.
+In Unix OS, we say that _**Everything is a file!**_.
 So what does that mean?
 It means that we can check the entire partition with a command like it is a file, for example `strings`.
 So I am executing `strings /dev/sdb` and I have the **root flag**, from the text that was inside the **root.txt** before it got deleted from James.

 ![root flag](/images/rootflag.png)